scottyschup/ruby-curriculum/the-web/http.md

 The solution was to only delete posts when `DELETE` is requested against "posts/1234"; googlebot will never do this.
-This solution removes the "?delete" part of the URL, so that the method action is expressed the by the HTTP verb and not duplicated within the URL.
+This solution removes the "?delete" part of the URL, so that the method action is expressed by the HTTP verb and not duplicated within the URL.

 Of course, why did they let an unauthenticated user delete posts? :-)